 The Kansas Center for Economic Growth, launched in 2013, grew out of work that had been conducted as part of the Fiscal Focus project with Kansas Action for Children.

 Annie McKay is the Kansas Center for Economic Growth (KCEG) as the Executive Director upon launch in January 2013.
 KCEG is a nonprofit, nonpartisan organization that conducts research and analysis to promote and advance balanced, responsible budget and tax policies that help ensure all Kansans prosper.
 Before coming to KCEG, Annie worked as a research analyst with the University of Kansas’s Institute for Educational Research and Public Service and with the Kansas Coalition Against Sexual and Domestic Violence.
 She earned a bachelor’s degree from the University of Kansas and has a master’s degree from the University of Chicago.

 Nathan Madden is the Kansas Center for Economic Growth’s Research Analyst.
-Prior to working at the Center, Nathan was a Social and Economic Research Fellow for Communities Creating Opportunity.
+Before working at the Center, Nathan was a Social and Economic Research Fellow for Communities Creating Opportunity.
 He has also helped conduct research on sustainable living for Bridging the Gap, an environmental educational and outreach non-profit in the Kansas City area.
 Nathan holds a bachelor’s degree from Minnesota State University-Mankato and a Ph.D. in political science from the University of Missouri.